KristianMika/bridge-suite/wiki/Cryptoki-Bridge.md

 1. [Bridge Controller](Bridge-Controller.md)
 2. ENV Variables
-   - _COMMUNICATOR_HOSTNAME_ - sets the meesign hostname, e.g., `meesign.crocs.fi.muni.cz`
+   - _COMMUNICATOR_HOSTNAME_ - sets the meesign hostname, e.g., `meesign.crocs.fi.muni.cz` (required)
-   - _GROUP_ID_ - sets the signing group
+   - _COMMUNICATOR_CERTIFICATE_PATH_ - provides the library with the path to the CA certificate (required)
-   - _COMMUNICATOR_CERTIFICATE_PATH_ - provides the library with the path to the CA certificate
+   - _GROUP_ID_ - sets the signing group (optional).
+If not set, all groups present on the communicator are available.

 ## Usage